 Defuse a situation before it escalates – Teachers keeps a close eye on our children and will act fast to defuse a situation before it escalates.
 It is important to us to keep our children happy and calm as it helps them to progress in their activities.

-Syllabis Home Education – Giving our children the freedom to learn on their own pace.
-Syllabis Home Education offers a refreshing new choice to learners of the digital age.
-They have put together various blended of learning solutions for grades RR – 12.
-All of their solutions are fully compliant with the South African curriculum standards (CAPS).
+Innovative Main Stream Curriculum – Giving our children the freedom to learn at their own pace.
+This is a refreshing new application to learning in a digital age.
+This curriculum are fully compliant with the South African curriculum standards.